 19. Applicants with convictions for soliciting will be refused a licence until five years free of such offences.
 An existing licence holder who is convicted of soliciting will be referred to the licensing sub-committee who could order that all relevant licences are revoked.
 Applicants with convictions for indecent exposure, indecent assault, importuning, or any of the more serious sexual offences, will be refused until a minimum of ten years free of such offences has passed.
 An existing licence holder who is convicted of any of these offences will be referred to the licensing sub-committee who could order that all relevant licences are revoked.
 More than one conviction for this kind of offence will mean that no licence will be granted.
-If the licensing officer having considered the applicant's or existing licence holder's previous history of behaviour or taken any other relevant matter into account considers that, based on all this information, the applicant is not 'fit and proper' or that an existing licence holder no longer is a 'fit and proper person', the licensing officer will submit a report for consideration by the licensing sub-committee.
+If the licensing officer having considered the applicant's or existing licence holder no longer is a 'fit and proper person', the licensing officer will submit a report for consideration by the licensing sub-committee.
 Where it is necessary to immediately suspend or revoke in the interest of public safety, the licensing officer will recommend the Deputy Chief Executive to immediately suspend or revoke an existing licence under their delegated authority.